Hussein-Mohammed/Line-Detection-Tool-LDT/README.md

 # Line Detection Tool (LDT)

-The main goal of this software tool is to detect, count and mark the text lines in images of handwritten manuscripts.
-This version contains features to detect vertical text-lines and bright text-lines on darker background.
+The main goal of the LDT is to analyse images of writing supports in order to detect lines (such as sieve imprints or papyri fibres) and estimate their density.
+These detected lines form a pattern, which can be used as a distinctive feature of the writing support.

 ![LDT](https://github.com/Hussein-Mohammed/Line-Detection-Tool-LDT/blob/master/ldat1.png)